courselabs/docker/hackathon/README.md

 <details>
   <summary>Hints</summary>

-Remember ports are exclusive-use resources, so if you were publishing ports for components which need to scale then you can't do that.
+Remember ports are exclusive-use resources, so if you were publishing ports for components which need to scale then you need to change that.

 </details><br/>